Interpeduncular fossa

 The interpeduncular fossa is a deep depression of the ventral surface of the midbrain between the two cerebal crura.
 It has been found in humans and macaques, but not in rats or mice, showing that this is a relatively new evolutionary region.

 Structure

 The interpeduncular fossa is a somewhat rhomboid-shaped area of the base of the brain.

 Features

 The lateral wall of the interpeduncular fossa bears a groove - the oculomotor sulcus - from which rootlets of the oculomotor nerve emerge from the substance of the brainstem and aggregate into a single fascicle.

 Anatomical relations

 The ventral tegmental area lies at the depth of the interpeduncular fossa.

 Boundaries

-The interpeduncular fossa is in front by the optic chiasma, behind by the antero-superior surface of the pons, antero-laterally by the converging optic tracts, and postero-laterally by the diverging cerebral peduncles.
+The interpeduncular fossa is bounded in front by the optic chiasma, behind by the antero-superior surface of the pons, antero-laterally by the converging optic tracts, and postero-laterally by the diverging cerebral peduncles.

-The floor of interpeduncular fossa, from behind forward, are the posterior perforated substance, corpora mamillaria, tuber cinereum, infundibulum, and pituitary gland.
+The floor of interpeduncular fossa, from posterior to anterior, are the posterior perforated substance, corpora mamillaria, tuber cinereum, infundibulum, and pituitary gland.